How to boost your internal profile at work

-Are you ready for the next career step within your current employer or are you looking to be given more responsibilities in your current position?
+Are you starting to feel like you are ready for the next career opportunity, or would like more responsibility in your position?

-Performance reviews are the perfect opportunity for you to ask for constructive feedback, discuss your progression and set future goals and targets.
-If your employer doesn’t currently offer appraisals, or if it’s been over 12 months since your last one, ask for a formal review.
+Many employers offer staff appraisals, which are the perfect opportunities for you to ask for constructive feedback, discuss your progression and set future goals and targets.
+If you don’t currently have an appraisal, or its been over 12 months since your last one, ask for a formal review.

-Before you sit down with your manager, make a list of targets you’ve met, projects you’ve worked on and positive feedback you’ve received for your work.
-If there are areas you think you still need to work on, it’s okay to mention these too.
+Before you sit down with your employer make a list of targets you’ve met, projects you’ve worked on and positive feedback you’ve received for your work.
+If there are areas you think you need work it is okay to mention these too.
 This will show your employer that you want to strengthen your skills and are open to guidance.